-In their seminal contributions, Becker and Tomes (1979 and 1986) build a theoretical framework to answer this question.
+In their seminal contributions, Becker and Tomes (1979, 1986) build a theoretical framework to answer this question.
 Together with Loury (1981), their framework remains the main building block of research on intergenerational mobility.
-Mulligan (1997), Mulligan (1999), Han and Mulligan (2001) and Solon (2004) provide excellent analyses of the basic Becker and the other hand, do not find changes in intergenerational mobility over time.
+Mulligan (1997), Mulligan (1999), Han and Mulligan (2001), and Solon (2004) provide excellent analyses of the basic Becker and Tomes model of intergenerational mobility.
+Aiyagari, Greenwood, and Seshadri (2002) characterize efficient allocations and contrast them to market allocations with different degrees of market completeness.